Easy ways to give your brain a break during revision time

 Step 5 - Defog your mind

-Now you are clearer, you are energised, you need to hone your laser-like focus.
+Now you are clearer, you are energized, you need to hone your laser-like focus.
 The very best thing for this is to do breath-work.
 The best breath to do when you need extra focus is to take a ‘skull-cleansing’ breath.

 It clears out all the negativity and dullness in your brain and brings extra focus.
 To do this, sit up straight and simply focus on sharp exhales, pulling in the diaphragm, and let the inhales happen naturally.